 • 3 cups cooked rice

-• 1 (16 ounce) package frozen chopped broccoli or broccoli florets*, slightly thawed
+• 1 (16 ounce) package frozen chopped broccoli or broccoli florets*, slightly thawed, (fresh works fine too)

 • 1 small onion, finely chopped (optional)